California State Board of Education: Responsibilities

+Committees

-Various commissions, committees, and advisory boards are also established, chartered under, and administered by the State Board of Education.
+Various commissions, committees, and advisory boards are established, chartered under, and administered by the State Board of Education.
 These include the Advisory Commission on Charter Schools, the Advisory Commission on Special Education, the California Practitioners Advisory Group, the California Workforce Pathways Committee, and the Instructional Quality Commission.

 The Instructional Quality Commission advises the State Board on the adoption or rejection of new curriculum standards.
 The Commission on Charter Schools helps administer the State Board's oversight of California charter schools.
 The Commission on Special Education provides advice to the Governor, the State Superintendent, the State Legislature, and the State Board of Education on continuing or new areas of research, program development, and evaluation in California special education.
 The California Practitioners Advisory Group strives to create a single, coherent accountability system for California public education that complies with federal, state, and local standards.
 The California Workforce Pathways Committee aims to build and further California's policy objectives on workforce development, particularly as it relates to career technical education.

+Significance

 The California State Board of Education plays a critical role in the governance of California's public education system.
 Unlike many States, California's K-12 education system is highly segmented, with oversight and policy authority split between the State Board, the Department of Education, the Legislature, the Governor, and 1000+ school districts across California.
 The State Board of Education strives for policy uniformity across California's vast public education system.